KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

-# AWS End to End Data Engineering Project
+# AWS End to End Data Engineering Project Steps

-Steps to reproduce this Data Pipeline

 ## Step 1 - Download project files to your local directory using Git